-Michigan business-backed group pushes petition-drive repeal of prevailing wage law
+Business-backed group pushes repeal of wage law

 Lansing — A business-backed group with a history of raising millions of dollars is adding muscle to the legislative push for repeal of Michigan’s prevailing wage law with a petition drive that could start as early as next week.

 Protecting Michigan Taxpayers plans to use Michigan’s initiated law process to overcome a possible veto from Gov. Rick Snyder of current legislation to end the 50-year-old wage mandate requiring union-scale wages on construction of schools and other public buildings.